YajurAgarwal/Deep-AeroFlow-Prediction/README.md

    pip install -r requirements.txt

 ## Usage
-To use Deep-AeroFlow for predicting fluid flow on airplanes:
+To use Deep-AeroFlow for predicting fuel flow in airplanes:

 1. Preprocess your dataset using Load_Dataset.py.
 2. Train your deep learning model using the training script.